alexey1607/scalyr-community/how-to-set-alerts.md

   * **How to Set Alert Threshold**:  Rate metrics are slightly more complicated to alert.
 Ask the following questions:
     * What is normal?
     * What is deviation from normal?
-    * How predictible is this deviation?
+    * How predictable is this deviation?
     * How dangerous is it when deviation happens?

 Remember - iteration is your friend here.
 Don't get too hung up on setting the perfect starting threshold - just get close enough, keep an eye on things, and iterate as you get more data.

 "Normal" and "deviation from normal" will depend on the metric.
 For some error types, normal is 0, so any deviation is something you'll want to know about, and you'll want to set a fixed threshold to alert if that number becomes greater than 0.

-For requests per second, your traffic might vary on a regular cyclical weekly pattern (as we described in our example earlier), so a sliding window comparing against the previous week will work best to highlight anomolies.
+For requests per second, your traffic might vary on a regular cyclical weekly pattern (as we described in our example earlier), so a sliding window comparing against the previous week will work best to highlight anomalies.

-The more predictible a metric, the easier it is to set thresholds.
-On a predictible ("smooth") metric, you'll want to look for sudden deviations from historical norms.
-On a less-predictible ("spikey") metric, you may be better off setting a fixed threshold based on historical minimum or maximum values.
+The more predictable a metric, the easier it is to set thresholds.
+On a predictable ("smooth") metric, you'll want to look for sudden deviations from historical norms.
+On a less-predictable ("spikey") metric, you may be better off setting a fixed threshold based on historical minimum or maximum values.

 (**Protip**:  You can use smoothing (averaging) to turn a spikey metric into a smoother metric, at the cost of some delay.)

-Finally, thikn about how "dangerous" it is when a deviation happens -- this will be instructive to how your alert threshold should be set.
+Finally, think about how "dangerous" it is when a deviation happens -- this will be instructive to how your alert threshold should be set.
 If your requests per second quintuples (and you can handle the load), you'll want to know about the change, but it may not be high-urgency.
 In that case you can employ a sliding window threshold to smooth out the change.
 If your error rate quintuples, however, you'll want to know right away so a tighter (and perhaps noisier) threshold will be best.

 ### Event Parameter Metrics